- Allergic Living - http://allergicliving.com -

 Posted By Gwen Smith On 2010/07/02 @ 12:55 pm In Food Allergy | No Comments

-The shocking deaths of two teens provide clues to what goes wrong in fatal reactions.
+The shocking deaths of two teens provide clues to what goes wrong in fatal food allergy reactions.
+[From the Summer 2006 edition of Allergic Living.]

 WHEN news surfaced that 15-year-old Christina Desforges of Saguenay, Quebec, had died of what appeared to be an anaphylactic reaction to a kiss from a boyfriend who had eaten a peanut butter sandwich, the story travelled from Canada to Mexico to South Africa and on to Europe.